rianp/google_books_search/README.md

 Next, I added validation and error handling for various edge cases that I encountered while manually testing.
 Finally, I added testing.**

+**REFACTOR~I started refactoring my program on another branch after pushing it to GitHub for review.
+There were some things I was eager to adjust, such as:**
+**1. implementing menu functionality**
+**2. adding str() and repr() methods for the Book class** **3. implementing a reading list check for already added books** **4. exception handling for api timeouts, server errors and saving/opening/reading files.**
+**These adjustments were fun but uneventful puzzles for the most part.**

+**The feedback I got from Sam was informative and thoughtful.
+I am grateful for the book recommendation on Test Driven Development since it is specifically an area I am trying to improve in.**

+**The suggestion on breaking up my BookSearch class was something I had been considering and felt like I needed guidance on making that call.
+This ended up being one of the more challenging aspects of my refactor.
+Breaking up BookSearch class revealed a lot of coupling in my code.
+I ended up going through my program, making each method pure.
+I then broke up BookSearch into an APIFetch class and BookList class.
+Eventually I took Sam’s suggestion about making each class its own file.
+This helped me see how to decouple my code further.
+All of this resulted in me doing away with the BookSearch class completely.**

+**An unforeseen result of all the decoupling was a somewhat messy main function due to it handling all the control flow.
+After cleaning this up by separating main into different functions, I came across a few bugs having to do with the validation calls taking the user out of the main loop.
+I fixed this by moving some validation calls and methods back into the classes they came from, namely APIFetch and ReadList.**

+**As a result of following Sam’s suggestions, I have crafted a much more readable and robust program.**

 ## Installation

 **To use the Google Books Search CLI, you will need to have Python 3 installed